FTLam11/fronk-tolks/elixir-intro.md

 ## Hello Elixir!

-* Open source project created by Jose Valim
+* Open source project created by Jose Valim in 2011
 * Abstracts away Erlang boilerplate
 * Has cleaner and more compact syntax than Erlang
 * Compiles to bytecode run on Erlang virtual machine